ai/size-limit/README.md

 # Size Limit

+Size Limit is a tool to prevent JavaScript libraries bloat.
-Show how many kilobytes your JS library will add to a user bundle.
+With it, you know exactly for how many kilobytes your JavaScript library increases the user bundle.

-You can add this tool to Travis CI and set the limit.
-If you accidentally add a very big dependency, Size Limit will throw an error.
+You can add Size Limit to your continuous integration service (such as Travis CI) and set the limit.
+If you accidentally add a massive dependency, Size Limit will throw an error.

 <p align="center">
   <img src="./example.png" alt="Size Limit example" width="654" height="450">